Coffee Brew Guide: Moka Pot

 2. Remove filter basket from bottom chamber.
 Fill bottom chamber with water to just below the level of the valve.

-5. Place Moka pot on the smallest burner of your stove on a low-medium heat.
+6. Place Moka pot on the smallest burner of your stove on a low-medium heat.
+If using a gas stove, ensure the flame does not extend up the side of the pot.

-6. When you hear a soft bubbling sound, remove Moka Pot from heat immediately.
+7. When you hear a soft bubbling sound, remove Moka Pot from heat immediately.
+This should take between 3-6 minutes depending on the size of the Moka and the intensity of heat.

 • Adjust the brew ratio to suit your preferred strength and flavour.
 For a stronger brew, reduce the ratio by using less water.
 For a weaker brew, increase the ratio by using less coffee.

-• When adding water to the bottom chamber of your Moka pot, never fill above the level of the valve.
-Overfilling the bottom chamber can result in your brew having a bitter or burnt taste.
+• When filling the bottom chamber with water, never fill above the level of the valve.
+The air in the space between the water and the coffee filter is what heats and forces the water up through the coffee.
+Overfilling the bottom chamber results in boiled coffee with a bitter or burnt taste.

 • Use a needle distribution tool to evenly distribute coffee in the Moka Pot basket to get rid of any clumps.